-For 20 years, we have worked alongside local organisations and young people to advance innovative programming and best practices to enable youth to live their full potential.
+For more than 23 years, we have worked alongside local organisations and young people to advance innovative programming and best practices to enable youth to live their full potential.

 Youth Directly Impacted

 There are more than 1.8 billion young people in the world, and many emerging market countries currently have their largest populations of young people ever.
 And these numbers are only expected to grow over the next 10 years.
-Already experiencing significant poverty, discrimination, violence, and exclusion, young people living at the margins face the lingering effects and challenges of the COVID-19 pandemic and continued economic upheaval.
+Experiencing significant poverty, discrimination, violence, and exclusion, young people living at the margins face the lingering effects and challenges of the COVID-19 pandemic and continued economic upheaval.
 The last several years have taken an unprecedented toll on their schooling, health, safety, and livelihoods.
 Our support to local partners aims to create more opportunities, assets, networks, and safe spaces for young people.
 EMpower provides financial grants and other value-added support to local organisations in emerging market countries in three interconnected areas that are key to youth development:

-With partnership at the heart of our work, EMpower learns from and with our partners, leveraging and sharing learnings from our 100 active grantee partners in 15 EM countries.
+With partnership at the heart of our work, EMpower learns from and with our partners, leveraging and sharing learnings from our approximately 150 active grantee partners in 15 EM countries.